EleniTsolaki/JAVA--InnerClass/README.md

 # JAVA--InnerClass
-#Example of the use of Inner Class
+#Example: the use of Inner Class